 Success + Numbers

-Sandler-Innocenzi has been recognized as one of the most successful Republican political advertising firms in the nation, and our winning record continued in 2014.
+Sandler-Innocenzi has been recognized as one of the most successful Republican political advertising firms in the nation, and our winning record continues.
 The respected National Journal Magazine has named Sandler-Innocenzi “Winners.”
 Campaigns and Elections magazine has consistently named Sandler-Innocenzi as one of the “Powerhouse Advertising Consultants.”
 We’re proud to provide our clients with winning solutions for the tough races.

 A Nationwide Record of Success

-From national organizations to local candidates, from the Southeast to the Northwest: Sandler-Innocenzi continued our winning tradition of effective advertising across the country in 2014.
-Our clients include winning campaigns for governor, senate and congress, as well as some of America’s largest and most influential conservative organizations.
+From national organizations to local candidates, from the Southeast to the Northwest: Sandler-Innocenzi continued our winning tradition of effective advertising across the country in 2018.
+Our clients include winning campaigns for Governor, Senate and Congress, as well as some of America’s largest and most influential conservative organizations.

 What defines us is the ability to help a client succeed when success is less than certain.
 So, when Republicans last lost their house majority, our clients persevered, despite the sour national mood.
 Sandler-Innocenzi clients prevailed in 17 of 18 races, including new Governors in Nebraska, Nevada and Idaho.